mccright/rrl/AudioBooks/README.md

 <details>
 <summary>Reading Notes and Librivox Summary:</summary>

 Reading Notes: Emphasize the '*highly improbable*' from below, but that does not seem to be the point.
-As parody this is light, fun entertainment -- materially enhanced by [Ruth Golding's](https://librivox.org/reader/2607) excellent reading.
+As (an often comedic) parody this is light, fun entertainment -- materially enhanced by [Ruth Golding's](https://librivox.org/reader/2607) excellent reading.
 Librivox Summary:
 >Meet Hamilton Cleek - man of mystery, and master of disguise and derring-do.
 Cleek's exploits are, to say the least, highly improbable, but the book is enormous fun.
 The goodies are good and the baddies are very bad indeed, but beware - things are not always what they seem.
 Suspend your disbelief and enjoy a rattling good yarn!
 Cleek is the central figure in dozens of short stories that began to appear in 1910 and were subsequently collected in a series of books. - ([Summary by Ruth Golding](https://librivox.org/cleek-the-man-of-the-forty-faces-by-thomas-w-hanshew/))